-KEY RP THEME SUBSECTOR DESCRIPTION Smart Grids and Smart Metering, Efficient Energy Use ICT is increasingly used in the energy domain in order to automate and optimize the production and distribution of energy, allowing on one hand to better synchronize the demand and supply between consumers and producers and on the other hand to improve the stability and availability of energy.
-The primary objective of this subsector is to manage energy production and distribution efficiently.
-It covers in particular the design and operation of smart meters and smart grids.
-ICT Environmental Impact: Green ICT It is a recognized fact that "ICT is currently one of the fastest growing greenhouse gas-emitting and energy management sectors".
-Green ICT focuses on the ability to reduce the environmental impact of IT (hardware and software) throughout its life cycle, for instance addressing waste associated with the use of hardware and software and energy consumption.
-It also involves the development and use of information systems that reduce the environmental impact (e.g. energy savings) of products and services that require IT.
-SUSTAINABLE GROWTH Smart Cities and Communities A smart city refers to a "community infrastructure with enhanced technological performance that is designed, operated, and maintained to contribute to sustainable development and resilience of the community" 8 .
+KEY RP THEME SUBSECTOR DESCRIPTION SUSTAINABLE GROWTH Smart Cities and Communities A smart city refers to a "community infrastructure with enhanced technological performance that is designed, operated, and maintained to contribute to sustainable development and resilience of the community" 8 .
 It has many dimensions and encompasses many economic sectors and technologies.
-Different dimensions are proposed for a smart city (e.g.: smart economy, smart mobility, smart environment, smart buildings, smart people, smart living, smart governance, etc.).
+Different dimensions are proposed for a smart city (e.g.: smart economy, smart mobility, smart environment, smart buildings, smart people, etc.).
 In this frame, one can consider a smart city as a system of systems, meaning it is a complex construct that requires the development of many other technologies (e.g.: Internet of Things, Big Data, Intelligent Transport Systems, etc.).
-Intelligent Transport Systems Intelligent Transport Systems (ITS) are "transport systems in which advanced information, communication, sensor, and control technologies, including the Internet, are applied to increase safety, sustainability, efficiency, and comfort"9.
+Intelligent Transport Systems Intelligent Transport Systems (ITS) are "transport systems in which advanced information, communication, sensor, and control technologies, including the Internet, are applied to increase safety, sustainability, efficiency, and comfort".
 This subsector can significantly contribute to cleaner, safer, and more efficient transport systems.
 The most significant benefits from ITS are: minimizing the impact of traffic on the environment, improving energy efficiency and decreasing dependency on fossil fuels; reducing congestion and optimizing the use of existing infrastructure; encouraging the use of environment-friendly transport modes; improving traffic safety and security; increasing convenience of transport 10 .
+Digitization of European Industry: Smart Manufacturing The use of digital technologies to transform business has been among top priorities set by the European Commission for 2019-2024 period .
+European Industry and manufacturing have been considered as important application areas for digitalization.
+Smart Manufacturing aims at creating smart systems using modernization trends in the manufacturing environment.
+It corresponds to the use of smart ICT systems to transform the manufacturing environment, intending to maximize energy efficiency and productivity.
+Touching upon many technologies, it is an umbrella subsector which includes additive manufacturing (3D printing), automation processes and remote control of physical devices in the industrial context.
+Robotics and Autonomous Systems "Robotics is the science and practice of designing, manufacturing, and applying robots, which are programmed actuated mechanism with a degree of autonomy to perform locomotion, manipulation or positioning" 11.
+Other examples of autonomous systems include autonomous vehicles and UAVs (unmanned aerial vehicles).
+With the increasing role of AI, more and more objects and processes gain some level of autonomy.
+Since robots and other autonomous systems operate in environments that often include human presence, an important place is dedicated to the standardization of their safety.

-Rolling Plan for ICT standardisation 2021 - ICT Environmental Impact Definition available in ISO/TS 37151:2015, Smart community infrastructures -- Principles and requirements for performance metrics
+8 ISO/TS 37151:2015, Smart community infrastructures -- Principles and requirements for performance metrics

-9 Definition available in ISO 17465-1:2014, Intelligent transport systems -- Cooperative ITS -- Part 1: Terms and definitions
+9 ISO 17465-1:2014, Intelligent transport systems -- Cooperative ITS -- Part 1: Terms and definitions